 Local Marketplaces

-Have you heard of RVShare or Outdoorsy yet?
-These companies are ideal for those of you looking to rent an RV of any style, including towable campers and fifth wheels.
+Have you heard of RVShare or Outdoorsy?
+These companies are ideal for those looking to rent an RV of any style, including towable campers and fifth wheels.
 But how does RVShare or Outdoorsy work?

-There are some listings on either of these RV rental sites that offer a truck and trailer combination, which is ideal for those of you still shopping around for an RV of your own.
+There are some listings on both of these RV rental sites offering a truck and trailer combination, which is ideal for RVers still shopping around for an RV.
 You may want to consider this rental option if you are nervous about towing or simply want to practice what it means to tow and camp in an RV, no matter the style!

-Let’s say you found a truck to rent that is capable of towing your RV or travel trailer.
-But what else do you need in order to safely tow your camper to a destination?
+Let’s say you found a truck to rent that’s capable of towing your RV or travel trailer.
+But what else do you need to safely tow your camper to a destination?
 Here are some of the accessories I recommend.

 Hitch

-You will also need to know the size of the receiver on whatever truck you are renting, which is a fairly specialized question that not everyone can answer.
+You also need to know the size of the receiver on whatever truck you are renting, which is a fairly specialized question not everyone can answer.
 Hitch receivers range in sizes based on the class of hitch, or the tow rating of the vehicle.
-If you are new to RVing, it may be wise to brush up on some of this lingo before pursuing a rental truck or hitch purchase.
+If you’re new to RVing, it may be wise to brush up on some of this lingo before pursuing a rental truck or hitch purchase.

 Brake Controller

 I always recommend towing a camper or travel trailer with a brake controller installed in your tow vehicle.
-However, this is not always an option, especially if you rent from a company that does not often do RV or camper towing.
+However, this is not always an option, especially if you rent from a company that doesn’t do RV or camper towing very often.
 You will need to ask about a brake controller specifically before committing to a truck rental.

 Brake controllers are designed to control the electronic brakes found in your RV or camper.
 This gives you added safety while on the road, as you can control the brakes of your tow vehicle as well as the brakes of your RV at the same time.
 However, brake controllers are not always installed in trucks that can tow.

-Not every RV needs a brake controller, but I highly recommend one if you are towing an RV that weighs over three to four thousand pounds.
-It is something that gives you more control and safety while on the road, as well as peace of mind should you encounter any unfortunate travel scenarios such as traffic or roadway accidents.
+Not every RV needs a brake controller, but I highly recommend one for towing an RV that weighs over three to four thousand pounds.
+It’s something that gives you more control and safety while on the road, as well as peace of mind should you encounter any unfortunate travel scenarios such as traffic or roadway accidents.

 Tow Mirror

-One of the least expensive accessories that you can purchase for a tow vehicle is a tow mirror.
-These mirrors are designed to attach to your truck side mirrors so that you can extend your field of vision when towing.
-Both vehicles and RVs have complicated blind spots that you may not be ready for if you have never towed before.
+One of the least expensive accessories I would highly recommend purchasing for a tow vehicle is a tow mirror.
+These mirrors are designed to attach to your truck side mirrors so you can extend your field of vision when towing.
+Both vehicles and RVs have complicated blind spots you may not be ready for if you’ve never towed before.

-You can purchase tow mirrors that attach to either side mirrors, and you can adjust these mirrors to a variety of angles.
-You should easily be able to see those traveling behind you as well as beside you.
-They are designed to make lane changing easier for those who tow RVs, which is a serious must have in my book!
+You can purchase tow mirrors that attach to either side mirrors, and these can be adjusted to a variety of angles.
+The goal is to easily see those traveling behind and beside you!
+They are designed to make lane-changing easier for those who tow RVs, which is a serious must-have in my book!

 Back-Up Camera

-While many RVers would argue that this is not a strictly necessary accessory, you may consider installing a backup camera onto your truck or tow vehicle.
-However, this may be an expense that is unnecessary and not worth it depending on the duration of your trip and how skilled you are at backing up your camper or RV.
+While many RVers would argue this is not strictly a necessary accessory, you may consider installing a backup camera onto your truck or tow vehicle.
+This may be an expense that’s unnecessary and not worth it depending on the duration of your trip and how skilled you are at backing up your camper or RV.

 Backup cameras can be extremely useful for beginners learning how to park their RV, as the majority of campgrounds and RV parks require you to park your RV by backing into a spot.
 This can be one of the most difficult things for new RVers to accomplish, so I recommend making it easier on yourself and purchasing a backup camera for your RV outings.